 The exceptional career of Philippe Entremont began at the age of eighteen when he came to international attention with his great success at New York’s Carnegie Hall playing Jolivet’s piano concerto and Liszt’s Piano Concerto No. 1.
 Since then, he has pursued a top international career as a pianist, and for the last 30 years, on the podium as well.

-Philippe Entremont in the 2012-2013 season will guest conduct European and American orchestras as well as perform numerous piano and chamber music concerts.
-And, in the 2013-2014 season . . . he will tour the Vienna Concert-Verein in the United States with soloist, Sebastian Knauer.
+Philippe Entremont in the 2013-2014 season will guest conduct European and American orchestras as well as perform numerous piano and chamber music concerts.
+He will also tour the Vienna Concert-Verein . . . in the United States with soloist, Sebastian Knauer.

 His renown as an orchestral conductor and his dedication to developing orchestras’ artistic potential have led to numerous international tours, playing before full houses: ten tours in the US and seven in Japan with the Vienna Chamber Orchestra, a tour of eleven concerts with the Orquestra de Cadaqués in capitals of countries in Asia, and a tour in Switzerland and Germany conducting the Strasbourg Philharmonic Orchestra.
 As Principal Guest Conductor of the Munich Symphony Orchestra, he has led tours internationally, including the US in 2005 and 2006, conducting from the piano as well as the podium.
 He returned in both capacities for the Munich Symphony’s highly successful 15-concert US tour in February of 2009.